bm2-lab/DeepReac/README.md

 ```

 ### Prediction of chemical reaction outcomes
-For illustration purpose, we take the Dataset A [1] as example to show how to train a DeepReac model with active learning:
+For illustration purpose, we take the Dataset B [2] as example to show how to train a DeepReac model with active learning:

 ```
 import random